The Beach at Lake Farmington is closed until further notice. Lake Farmington is however open for boating, swimming, fishing and camping.

 Lake Farmington, Main Street/NM 516, Farmington, NM

 The Beach at Lake Farmington has quickly become the top summer watering hole in the Four Corners region.
-Popular with local and regional families, The Beach offers an inflatable water playground, groomed sandy beaches and is patroled by lifeguards.
+Popular with local and regional families, The Beach offers an inflatable water playground, groomed sandy beaches, and is patrolled by lifeguards.
 Designated swimming lanes are also available for laps.
-Kayaks, paddle boards, water vests and fishing kayaks are available for rent onsite.
+Kayaks, paddleboards, water vests, and fishing kayaks are available for rent onsite.

-The Beach will open Saturday, May 25, 2019.
-Hours are 12:00 to 6:00pm, seven days a week through August 11, 2019.
-August 12 - September 1, 2019 The Beach will be open only on Saturdays and Sundays.
-The last day of the season will be Labor Day Monday, September 2, 2019.
+The Beach hours are 12:00 to 6:00 pm, seven days a week through mid August and only on Saturdays and Sundays through Labor Day weekend.
 There is no entrance fee for The Beach, once the daily or seasonal lake access fee is paid.

 Beyond The Beach, Lake Farmington is a popular fishing and boating spot, year-round.
-Species in the 250-acre lake include rainbow trout, largemouth bass, catfish and even pike.
-The lake is open to the public from 6:00am to 10:00pm.
+Species in the 250-acre lake include rainbow trout, largemouth bass, catfish, and even pike.
+The lake is open to the public from 6:00 am to 10:00 pm.
 Night fishing is also allowed at Lake Farmington.
-To fish at the lake after the standard operating hours (6:00am to 10:00pm) the $5 lake access fee must be paid before gates close at 10:00pm.

 Lake Farmington also features a 21-site dry campground.
-Facilities are open year-round and include vault toilet, fire rings, grills and picnic tables.
-Campsites are available on first come, first serve basis.
+Facilities are open year-round and include vault toilets, fire rings, grills, and picnic tables.
+Campsites are available on first-come, first-serve basis.
 Visit Fmtn.org for additional information, or call Farmington Parks, Recreation & Cultural Affairs at (505) 599-1197.

 $10 per night fee, this includes the lake access fee for 1 vehicle